Date: March 29, 2012

-"Science is necessary to inform actions and proposals, but it does not provide the entire overview and integration that the committee recommends," said committee member Henry J. Vaux Jr., professor emeritus of resource economics at the University of California.
-"Societal and political considerations are also integral factors in determining the most appropriate policies toward managing the water resources in the delta and balancing the needs of all water users."
+"Science is necessary to inform actions and proposals, but it does not provide the entire overview and integration that the committee recommends," said committee member Henry J. Vaux Jr., professor emeritus of resource economics at the

 The study was sponsored by the U.S. Department of the Interior.
 The National Academy of Sciences, National Academy of Engineering, Institute of Medicine, and National Research Council make up the National Academies.
 They are independent, nonprofit institutions that provide science, technology, and health policy advice under an 1863 congressional charter.
 Committee members, who serve pro bono as volunteers, are chosen by the Academies for each study based on their expertise and experience and must satisfy the Academies' conflict-of-interest standards.
 The resulting consensus reports undergo external peer review before completion.
 For more information, visit http://national-academies.org/studycommitteprocess.pdf.
 A committee roster follows.

 Jennifer Walsh, Media Relations Officer

 Luwam Yeibio, Media Relations Assistant